Books Set in Western Europe

 The Book Girls Say…

-If you love art history but you’re looking for a grittier historical fiction suspense, consider reading The Last Mona Lisa by Jonathan Santlofer.
+If you love art history but want a grittier historical fiction suspense, consider reading The Last Mona Lisa by Jonathan Santlofer.
 It is about an art history professor who travels to Florence, Italy, to read the long-lost journal of his grandfather, who he suspects may have been behind the 1911 theft of the Mona Lisa.
 Uncovering the truth turns out to be a dangerous endeavor.
 Like The Venice Sketchbook, the many art references and vivid descriptions of Italy bring life to the story.

 Book Girls’ Readers Rate This Book